-(WACO, Texas) – Representatives from Texas State Technical College and Phillips 66 gathered on TSTC’s Waco campus Thursday, June 17, 2021, to celebrate a relationship that not only benefits TSTC students through scholarships provided by Phillips 66, but also benefits the energy giant with a reliable source of skilled technicians in the form of TSTC graduates.
+(WACO, Texas) – Representatives from Texas State Technical College and Phillips 66 gathered on TSTC’s Waco campus on Thursday to celebrate a relationship that not only benefits TSTC students through scholarships provided by Phillips 66, but also benefits the energy giant with a reliable source of skilled technicians in the form of TSTC graduates.

 Rachel O’Donnell, senior advisor for University Relations and Recruiting, Talent Acquisition at Phillips 66, along with several of her company colleagues, presented a check for $50,000 to The TSTC Foundation.

 The money is earmarked for students in TSTC’s Electrical Power & Controls and Instrumentation Technology programs, both through scholarships and through TSTC’s Helping Hands funds.

 O’Donnell expressed her appreciation for TSTC and graduates of the two programs.

 “On behalf of Phillips 66, this is an institution that we wholeheartedly support,” she said.
 “The caliber of students that we get from this school is outstanding.
 So it supports not only Phillips 66, but it supports our energy industry.
 We talk about sustainability and new things happening in the energy industry, and it’s technical skills like this that play a big part in what that’s going to look like for the future of our industry.”

 Beth Wooten, CEO of The TSTC Foundation, noted that the relationship between Phillips 66 and TSTC is invaluable to student success.